 Enhanced portrait of Grover Cleveland.
 Pretty pretty, indeed!

 Historic textbooks are an excellent resource, not only for those investigating the history of pedagogy, but also for those interested in getting a picture of the values and ideologies of any given historical moment.
 Ours is a diverse collection, comprising volumes from 1770 to 1929 and representing such core subjects as Arithmetic, and “Rhetorick,” as well as less conventional subjects.
-American Handy Book of the Brewing, Malting, and Auxiliary Trades For Persons Connected with the Brewing, Malting, and Auxiliary Trades sits next to a handwriting manual.
+American Handy Book of the Brewing, Malting, and Auxiliary Trades sits next to a handwriting manual.
 Some textbooks defy disciplinary boundaries altogether.
 The title page of Thomas Wise’s The Newest Young Man’s Companion of 1770 (right) announces that it includes “a compendious English grammar, letters on compliment, arithmetic and bookkeeping, a compendium of geography, the management of horses, and the art of painting in oil and water colours.”

 Though in many respects historic textbooks differ from their modern counterparts, in one respect they are the same.
 They all bear witness to their owners’ distraction.
 Paste downs can be filled in with faces.
 Margins provide space for recording personal notes that will perplex later generations, such as “This is a day of days,” (below) scrawled next to the life cycle of the mosquito.